Frostfire25/MackYack-Anonymous-Messaging-Board/README.md

 ## Initiation
 ---
+Before initiation, all configs in [config](./configs/) should be base implemented.
 All commands should be ran in the root directory of the project

 1. Build & Run the `Onion Routers`